1,432km (One Way)

-It’s another long day’s drive on to Bramwell Station, but first head north Archer River.
-Stop at the roadhouse for a very hearty breakfast.
-After leaving Archer River, cross the Wenlock River to find the Moreton Telegraph Station.
-Take a stroll and perhaps spot an agile wallaby, palm cockatoo or magnificent riflebird.
-Push on to Bramwell Station’s Bramwell Junction Roadhouse, the last fuel stop before reaching Bamaga near The Tip (as Cape York’s pointy end is affectionately known).
-The property also houses a tourist park with accommodation and camping grounds, as well as a bar with live entertainment during the busy months.
+Today is another scenic drive and you will even encounter sections of bitumen!
+Head North to the Archer River roadhouse for a hearty breakfast.
+After leaving Archer River, cross the Wenlock River to find Moreton Telegraph Station.
+Take a stroll and perhaps you will spot an agile wallaby, a palm cockatoo or the magnificent riflebird.
+Push on to Bramwell Station, a popular tourist spot which includes accommodation, camping ground, bar and live entertainment.

 Bramwell Station to The Tip

-The Old Telegraph Track forms the western boundary of Heathlands Resources Reserve and Jardine River National Park.
+The Old Telegraph Track forms the western boundary of Heathlands Resources Reserve and Apudthama National Park (Jardine River National Park).
 While you could take the bypass roads that skirt around water crossings between the Junction and the Jardine, why would you?
 That’s the fun part – even though the Gunshot Creek crossing is considered extremely challenging.

-The beachside Cape York Camping Punsand Bay offers every level of comfort, from beachfront cabins with ensuites to unpowered bush camping sites.
+There are several options for accommodation at the Tip of Cape York including camping and motel accommodation.
+Try the beachside Cape York Camping Punsand Bay, offering every level of comfort, from beachfront cabins with ensuites to unpowered bush camping sites.

 What to expect on your trip to The Tip

 Cape York is calling: Planning a trip to The Tip